SAP-samples/ui5-typescript-walkthrough/steps/05/README.md

 ```

+> :round_pushpin: **Note:**
+> The comment `@name ui5.walkthrough.controller.App` is a JSDoc comment that names this controller.
+It can be used by documentation generators and IDEs to provide more information about this class.
 ***

 ### webapp/view/App.view.xml

-We add a reference to the controller by setting the `controllerName` attribute of the view.
-This way we get access to the event handlers and other functionalities defined in the controller.
+To connect our controller with the view, we need to specify the name of our newly created controller in the `controllerName` attribute of the root node.
+This allows us to access the event handlers and other functionalities defined in the controller.
+The name should be a module path, which is the location of the controller file.

-We also replace the text control with a button with text “Say Hello” and assign a press event to it.
-When pressed, the button triggers the `onShowHello` event handler function we introduced in the view controller.
-To point out that the press event handler of the button is located in the controller of the view and not in the Global Namespace, we prefix the handler name with a `.` character.
+In addition, we replace the `<text>` tag with a `<button>` tag.
+We set the `text` attribute of the button to the static value "Say Hello" and assign the `onShowHello` event from our app controller to the `press` attribute of the button.
+To indicate that the press event handler is located in the controller of the view and not in the Global Namespace, we prefix the handler name with a dot (`.`) character.

 ```xml
 <mvc:View